reddy-lalith/ratemymate/README.md

 ## How It Works

-1. **Search**: Users enter a person's first name, last name, and college
+1. **Search**: Users enter a person's first name, last initial, and college
 2. **Results**: View matching profiles with ratings and review counts
 3. **Reviews**: Read detailed, anonymous reviews from past partners
 4. **Decide**: Make informed decisions based on honest feedback